carpentries-incubator/jekyll-pages-novice/_episodes/starting-jekyll.md

 ## Description
 {% raw %}{{ site.description }}{% endraw %}

+More details about the project are available from the [About page](about).

 Have any questions about what we do?
 [We'd love to hear from you!]({% raw %}mailto:{{ site.email }}{% endraw %})
 ~~~